aliaaz99/GraSSRep/README.md

 ## Installation

 The code is based on Python 3.7 and should run on Unix-like operating systems (MacOS, Linux).

 All necessary dependencies are listed in requirements.txt.
 You can install them with:

 ```sh
 $ pip install -r requirements.txt
 ```

-In addition, you will need wgsim, ABySS, Bowtie2, and Mummer.
+In addition, you will need \href{https://www.ebi.ac.uk/ena/browser/view/SRR606249}{wgsim}, ABySS, Bowtie2, and Mummer.